shirtable/python-novice/01-basics.md

 Comments
 --------
 Comments are text in code, but which isn't executed by the Python interpreter.
+Comments begin with the `#` character (pound, not hashtag).
+As soon as the Python interpreter encouters the comment character on a line, it ignores the rest of the line.
+Comments are a great way to document your code as well as temporarily switch off certain lines from executing.

 Conclusion
 ==========
+We have demonstrated some basic functionality of Python by interacting with the Python interpreter via the jupyter notebook and `print` statements.
+We've also encountered variables.